amosavian/DynamicForm/README.md

 Row types including: `datetime`.

+Value type is Microsoft JSON format which is `"/Date(number)"` and number is POSIX time * 1000 (miliseconds passed from epoch Jan 1, 1970).

 | key | type | Values | description |
 |:---|:---:|:---:|:---|
 | `style` | *String* | `date`, `time`, `datetime`\*, `countdown` | Determines date component to be selected by user. |